michaelfm1211/mdview/DOCS.md

 catch your mistakes is at the end of the document, when it knows that nothing else will follow.
 At the end, libmdview will close any unclosed decorations.
 Don't rely on this though.
-If you have multiple, then they may be closed out of order and create (technically, your browser will still work fine) invalid HTML.
+If you have multiple, then they may be closed out of order and create invalid HTML (your browser will still be able to handle invalid HTMl, but you would rather have valid HTML).

 ##### Blocks